-Practitioners, researchers, and educators from diverse disciplines are invited to participate in the third eResearch Africa conference taking place 02-05 May 2017.
-The conference will take place on upper campus at the University of Cape Town.
+Practitioners, researchers, and educators from diverse disciplines attended the third eResearch Africa conference from 02-05 May 2017 on upper campus at the University of Cape Town.

 eResearch focuses on technological platforms and methods that enhance researchers’ ability to generate, collect, share, process, analyse, store and retrieve information.
 All sessions, workshops, posters, and meetings should support the conference aims.

 - A catalyst for innovation and collaboration, by bringing together practitioners and researchers from diverse disciplines;

 - A forum to support the development, enhancement, and harmonisation of national, regional, and discipline-specific eResearch services and infrastructures;

 - A showcase for innovative research enabled through these technologies and services.

 Innovative storage system designs and considerations are required to service the exponential demand for research storage.
 Research needs a diverse range of cloud and local access mechanisms that must cope with complex and variable data sets, while also supporting high throughput.